Image

 A Study to Learn About the Study Medicine Called Zavegepant (PF-07930207) in Children With a History of Migraine

-Exploring Zavegepant for children with migraine history.
+Researching Zavegepant for kids with a migraine history.

 Recruiting